Yeri10/The-Latent-Mycelium/README.md

 After the Python sender is running, open the TouchDesigner file and follow **TouchDesigner** to receive the `Latent Mycelium NDI` stream.

+## Run On Another Computer

+If you want to run this project on another computer, move or clone the entire repository, not just the Python scripts.
+The live sender expects the repository structure to stay intact because it resolves the project root from `README.md`, `environment.yml`, and `training_runs`, and it loads the LoRA weights from `training_runs/mycelium_lora_structure_v1`.

+Before the first run on a new machine:

+1. Install Conda or Miniforge.
+2. Copy or clone this whole repository to the new computer.
+3. Decide whether you need only the live NDI workflow or also notebooks/training.
+4. Create the `ml-art-ndi` environment first because it is the smallest path to a successful test.
+5. Stay online for the first inference run so Diffusers can download the base model `runwayml/stable-diffusion-v1-5`.

+Use `ml-art-ndi` if your goal is to generate images and send them to TouchDesigner over NDI.

+Use `ml-art` only if you also need notebooks, experiments, or LoRA training.

 ## Quick Run

 Use this section if the Conda environments already exist.